Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 Conclusion

-In sum, Pemmican is easy to prepare even for any condition and can be stored for many years.
+In sum, Pemmican is easy to prepare, even in any condition, and can be stored for many years.

-However, it is recommended to make some ahead of disaster.
+However, it is recommended that some be made ahead of disaster.
 Making pemmicans regularly will help you become more comfortable with the recipe and prepare you to cook Pemmican even during undesirable conditions soon.

-You can experiment with pemmicans today and find a recipe that works best for you.
-You can add nuts, honey, chocolate, or sugar to make it tastier.
-Pemmican has been considered a superfood for many years because of its ability to provide nutrition, even in emergencies.
+You can experiment with pemmican today and find the best recipe for you.
+You can add nuts, honey, chocolate, or sugar to enhance its flavor.

-Thus, learning how to cook pemmicans now is helpful because this might save your life!
+Thus, learning to cook pemmicans now is helpful because this might save your life!